 Overview

 For this individual assignment, students will design, build and deploy a web application demonstrating their ability to apply advanced web development techniques in a real-world context.
 Documentation to critically evaluate the application’s design, implementation, performance and adherence to web standards and best practices will also be produced as part of the portfolio.
+Through this individual assignment, the following Module Learning Outcomes are assessed:

+MO1 Analyse and evaluate web standards, communication protocols and emerging technologies, demonstrating the ability to apply object-oriented programming techniques in web application development.

+MO2 Recognise and apply common software patterns, and web architectures in practice.

+MO3 Demonstrate proficiency in using contemporary tools, techniques, and web frameworks throughout the web development project lifecycle.

+MO4 Employ effective development methods, testing strategies and software documentation practices to create and critique web applications, showcasing an understanding of the importance of these practices in the development process.

 Tasks to do